-Mashed potatoes has to be my ultimate comfort food – if I were stranded on a desert island and had a choice of only one thing to eat, potatoes would probably be my first choice.
-That being said, they’re not the healthiest of foods, especially for someone like me that has to watch carbs and fat.
+Mashed potatoes have to be my ultimate comfort food – if I were stranded on a desert island and had a choice of only one thing to eat, potatoes would probably be my first choice.
+And if I were watching what I eat but still wanted hearty potato flavor?
+I’d choose to make Simple Rustic Mashed Potatoes.
+Umm. wait!
+I need a little milk and a smidge of butter, too.
+And salt, please?
+Dang, maybe I should have just chosen ice-cream after all!

-The potato, like many foods, isn’t necessarily bad by itself, but the problem with the potato is the same one that’s plagued those who live on a budget for centuries: Potatoes are cheap, filling and help to keep the navel from touching the spine.
+The potato, like many foods, isn’t necessarily bad by itself, but the problem with the potato is the same one that’s plagued those who live on a budget for centuries: Potatoes are downright delicious and it doesn’t hurt that they’re cheap, filling and keep the navel from touching the spine as they say.
 It’s easy to serve up huge servings of the cheaper items in the meal.

 If you’re serving potatoes, they’re taking up space on your plate and in your diet that could potentially be taken by more nutritious items.
 Potatoes are fat, sodium and cholesterol free and do bring more potassium than a banana to the table as well as quite a bit of vitamin C, but pale in comparison to some of the other vegetables.

-Since I like to NOT have any left over, I try to get as close to the mark as possible.
+Since I like to NOT have any leftover mashed potatoes, I try to get as close to the mark as possible.
 In my family, it seems that no matter how many I make, they’ll get gobbled up, so I try to minimize gluttony by making “just enough.”
-If you have a kitchen scale, you can weigh your potatoes until you get the idea of what a medium sized potato looks like or you can judge by the bag: check the pounds in the bag, and visualize how many are a pound, then add another to make the 21 ounces (approximately) you’ll need for the recipe.
-If you do have left over mashed potatoes, think Potato Cakes.
+If you have a kitchen scale, you can weigh your potatoes until you get the idea of what a medium-sized potato looks like or you can judge by the bag: check the pounds in the bag, and visualize how many are a pound, then add another to make the 21 ounces (approximately) you’ll need for the recipe.
+If you do have leftover mashed potatoes, think Potato Cakes.

 - water to cover by about 2 inches